Subject: Tool at Fantes - potato nest [and sub-thread]

 > later...

 Right!!!
-That utensil can also shape bread, pasta, potatoes and tortillas
+That utensil can also shape bread, pasta, potatoes and tortillas in the same manner.

-I've seen them used to good effect for taco salad bowls at restaurants,
+I've seen them used to good effect for taco salad bowls at restaurants, though on a grander scale.
+Eating the shell is an after-thought, as you eat the contents.

 Also as toss-away cups for dips.

-Or you could go crazy and layer strips of bacon in it and deep fry it for
+Or you could go crazy and layer strips of bacon in it and deep fry it for adding egg/cheese omelette type ingredients and eat it in hand, nibbling your way around until it disappears into your tummy!

-From: Pandora <mirybranca[at]alice.it>
+From: Pandora (mirybranca at alice.it)

 Date: Mon, 15 May 2006 08:08:43 +0200